 How does one become an Altar Server?

 At St. Saint Simon all children who have celebrated First Eucharist and are in the Fifth grade or higher may sign up to receive Altar Server training.
 Adult lay men and women who are confirmed may also sign up to receive Altar Server training.
-Those interested in joining Altar Server ministry should fill out THIS FORM.
 If you have any questions, please contact Carol Karer at email@example.com